 Returns a Promise that resolves to a DataResult<T> object with:

-exists: boolean indicating if the value was founddata: the actual value of type T (only present when exists is true)contentType: the content type of the stored value
+exists: boolean indicating if the value was founddata: the actual value of type T (only present when exists is true)contentType: the content type of the stored valueexpiresAt(optional): ISO 8601 expiration timestamp, undefined if the key does not expire

 Example